es2025-s17-hu/es2025-s17-hu-r2/module-c.md

 - Average bill per client -->

 ### Objective
 Create a simplified version of the DineEase showcase website, focusing on cohesive design and user experience across all subpages.
 A significant addition to this module is the implementation of a new registration page for restaurants.
-Competitors must strictly adhere to the provided design files, ensuring that the visual and thematic alignment of all elements reflects DineEase's vision.
+You must strictly adhere to the provided design files, ensuring that the visual and thematic alignment of all elements reflects DineEase's vision.

 ### Assets
 All necessary design files, images, and text content are available in the `assets` folder.
-Competitors are expected to utilize these resources to ensure fidelity to the original design specifications.
+You are expected to utilize these resources to ensure fidelity to the original design specifications.

 ## Subtasks